dsshim0125/SwinDepth/README.md

 python test_simple.py --image_path=./test_images/
 ```

 You can check depth estimation results with other images from KITTI or your own datasets by adding test images on the folder named "test_images".
+You can run the code without GPU by using --no_cuda flag.

 ## KITTI Dataset